samanthaming/samanthaming.com/content/tidbits/55-how-to-truncate-number.md

 ---
 title: Number Truncation in JavaScript
 description: Use Math.trunc() to truncate a floating point number and return its integer part.
-Let's also see other number truncation ways in JavaScript...
+Let's also see other number truncation ways in JavaScript.
 tags: [javascript, number]
 order: 55
 createdAt: 2019-4-6